 It can be hard to find time to work in your genealogical research in today’s busy world.
 You have your family to care for, your marriage to attend to, extended family obligations, friends to see, social and community activities to participate in, and maybe even a job.
 So, how are you supposed to get any good, quality research of significance done in between all of these other things?

-The good news is that there are some time-saving tips you can use when doing your genealogy research that will help you get more done faster.
+The good news is that there are some time-saving tips you can use when doing the genealogy research that will help you get more done faster.
 This will help you make the most of the research time you do have, and ensure your work is of good quality, sourced, and, most importantly, accurate.

 Here are the five time-saving tips you need to make genealogy work for you in a busy modern world.